bitovi/devops-training-ec2-gha-example/README.md

-# SWP Hello World Application
+# test Hello World Application

 A simple Node.js application that displays environment information, containerized with Docker and deployed to AWS ECS using GitHub Actions.